- Self-awareness skills are important for children as they develop and grow.

-- Understand her own strengths and develop a sense of self-worth and pride.
+- Understand their own strengths and develop a sense of self-worth and pride.

 - Admit their mistakes and accept help.

-- Develop empathy for others, as well as compassion for herself.
+- Develop empathy for others, as well as compassion for themselves.

-- Notice in what situations and with what things she struggles, and to identify how to work on it.
+- Notice in what situations and with what things they struggle, and to identify how to work on it.

-- Think about how her actions might impact other people.
+- Think about how their actions might impact other people.

-Because we constantly need to use our self-awareness skills in a myriad of different situations, and these skills lay the groundwork for many other social, emotional, and academic aspects of development, it’s important to help your kid develop her self-awareness skills.
-Your little one will reap the benefits of this throughout her life.
+Because we constantly need to use our self-awareness skills in a myriad of different situations, and these skills lay the groundwork for many other social, emotional, and academic aspects of development, it’s important to help your kid develop their self-awareness skills.
+Your little one will reap the benefits of this throughout their life.